Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 latex2tei

 This is a new converter written in Python by Marta Materni and available from Github.
-It converts explicitly to TEI/XML only, targeting the Digital Humanities community for publication and research.
+It converts explicitly to XML in the Text Encoding Initiative (TEI) format only, targeting the Digital Humanities community for publication and research.

 https://github.com/digiflor/Latex2TEI